ballerina-platform/module-ballerina-time/ballerina/Package.md

 ## Package Overview

-## Overview

-This module provides a set of APIs that have the capabilities to generate and manipulate UTC and localized time.
+This package provides a set of APIs that have the capabilities to generate and manipulate UTC and localized time.

 In cloud computing, the most essential type of time is UTC.
 Coordinated Universal Time (UTC) is the primary time standard on which the world agreed.
 UTC is independent of daylight saving time and provides a unique time value for the entire world.